MalteGruber/zigpy_standalone/README.md

 ### Pairing the device

-First we need to tell the coordinator to go into pairing mode, the zigbee standard says that the maximum time is 254 seconds, so we provide 120 seconds as the pairing window
+First we need to tell the coordinator to go into pairing mode, the ZigBee standard says that the maximum time is 254 seconds, so we provide 120 seconds as the pairing window.

 ```
 >pair 120